The Great British Bake Off Musical

 The Great British Bake Off Musical is a musical with book and lyrics by Jake Brunger and music and lyrics by Pippa Cleary, based on the British television baking competition of the same name.

 Production history

 World premiere: Cheltenham (2022)

 The musical had its world premiere at the Everyman Theatre in Cheltenham on 23 July running until 6 August 2022.
 The production was directed by Rachel Kavanaugh, designed by Alice Power, produced by Mark Goucher, executive produced by Richard McKerrow in association with Love Productions.
 On 1 April 2022, casting was announced including John Owen-Jones and Rosemary Ashe.

 West End (2023)

-On the 18th of October 2022, it was announced that the production will transfer to London's West End the following year, running from the 25 February for a 12 week limited run at the Noël Coward Theatre, featuring some members of the original Cheltenham cast reprising their roles.
+On the 18th of October 2022, it was announced that the production would transfer to London's West End the following year, running from the 25 February for a 12 week limited run at the Noël Coward Theatre, featuring some members of the original Cheltenham cast reprising their roles.
 Full casting was announced on 1 December 2022.
 The Original London Cast Recording was released on 28 April 2023.